-Notice 1036 provides rules for 2018 supplemental wage withholding, as follows (employers should refer to IRS guidance for additional details):
+Notice 1036 provides rules for 2018 supplemental wage withholding as follows (employers should refer to IRS guidance for additional details):

-- Less than \$1 million supplemental wages: The new supplemental rate on an employee who receives \$1 million or less in supplemental wages is a flat 22%. - Over \$1 million supplemental wages: The new supplemental rate on an employee who receives more than \$1 million of supplemental wages during the calendar year is a flat 37%.
+- 1. Less than \$1 million supplemental wages: The new supplemental rate on an employee who receives \$1 million or less in supplemental wages is a flat 22 percent. - More than \$1 million supplemental wages: The new supplemental rate on an employee who receives more than \$1 million of supplemental wages during the calendar year is a flat 37 percent.